TylerCorkill/http-server/README.md

 After initialization, the server should produce error messages instead of crashing at all times.
 A request should never be able to crash the server.

 ### 2. Performance
-Performance is paramount and new features should not impact performand.
+Performance is paramount and new features should not impact performane.
 Occasionally bug fixes will impact performance if they have to.

 ### 3. Abstraction
-Complexity should be abstracted away as long as this has no performance impact.
+Complexity should be abstracted away as long as this has no impact on stability or performance.
 This is in line with the [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle.